Sacramento Polytrauma Accident Attorney

 - People with emotional, mental, or physical problems

-There are several things that predict the presence of a severe injury.
+Several things predict the presence of a severe injury.
 The doctor must look at these things to raise the index of suspicion that multiple trauma has occurred:

 - Systolic blood pressure less than 90 mmHg